-- Produced and disseminated 80 intelligence products, enhancing investigations and filling information gaps for state and federal law enforcement partners.
-Some of these products were jointly created with federal and state partners, such as FBI Louisville, DHS Intelligence and Analysis, Greater Cincinnati Fusion Center, and the Multi-State Information Sharing and Analysis Center (MS-ISAC). - Responded to 317 Requests for Information (RFIs) from Kentucky law enforcement agencies, federal law enforcement agencies, other fusion centers, and law enforcement from other states. - Received 60 SARs that met NSI criteria for entry into eGuardian. - Conducted three InCOP Training Sessions across the Commonwealth. - Trained nearly 200 new ILOs, from both the public and private sectors. - Trained more than 3,000 state government and private sector employees in Active Aggressor/Shooter Awareness training. - Produced weekly threat and hazard briefings for the Governor, the Lt.
-Governor and their staff. - Supported federal, state and local partners during numerous special events such as Thunder Over Louisville, Kentucky Derby, Gubernatorial Inauguration, etc. by providing information gleaned from social media via social media monitoring capabilities.
+• Produced and disseminated 76 intelligence products, enhancing investigations and filling information gaps for state and federal law enforcement partners.
+Some of these products were jointly created with federal and state partners, such as FBI Louisville, DHS Intelligence and Analysis, Greater Cincinnati Fusion Center, and the Multi-State Information Sharing and Analysis Center (MS-ISAC).

+- Responded to 382 Requests for Information (RFIs) from Kentucky law enforcement agencies, federal law enforcement agencies, other fusion centers, and law enforcement from other states. - Received 46 Suspicious Activity Report (SARs) that met NSI criteria for entry into eGuardian. - Trained nearly 200 new ILOs, from both the public and private sectors. - Trained state government and private sector employees in Active Aggressor/Shooter Awareness training and created a "Train the Trainer" program in order for trained individuals to conduct course to their own colleagues. - Produced weekly threat and hazard briefings for the Governor, the Lt.
+Governor and their staff. - Supported federal, state and local partners during numerous special events such as Thunder Over Louisville, Kentucky Derby, Presidential visits, etc. by providing information gleaned from social media via social media monitoring capabilities.